 Put the pan over medium heat.
-Fill a 2-ounce ladle almost to the top with batter, and pour it into the preheated pan, tipping and rolling the pan as you ladle the batter to evenly cover the bottom.
-This will take a little practice; even when you are an experienced crepe maker the first couple always get wasted.
+Fill a 2-ounce ladle, almost to the top, with batter and pour it into the preheated pan, tipping and rolling the pan, as you ladle the batter, to evenly cover the bottom.
+This will take a little practice, even when you are an experienced crepe maker the first couple always get wasted.
 Accept it and move on.

 When the edges of the crepe begin to pull away from the edges of the pan and the bottom begins to brown a little, turn the crepe over and cook it for about 1 minute on the other side.
 Remove the crepe from the pan to a plate and let cool.
 Stack the crepes as they are cooked between parchment paper squares.
 Repeat this process, until all the batter is used, wiping the pan with your paper towel or melting a little more butter to the pan, as needed.
+Yield: 18 crepes

 The Food Network Kitchens recommend that when igniting alcohol, use extreme caution.
 Remove the pan from the heat source before adding the alcohol.
 Pour the alcohol into the pan and ignite with a match or click lighter.
 Return the pan to the stove top and gently swirl to reduce the flames.